 Rumtek Monastery was built by Wangchuk Dorje, who is the 9th Karmapa Lama, in the mid-18th century.
 It also served as the main seat of the Karma Kagyu lineage for some time.
 However, as time passed, the monastery went into ruins.

 It was then that Rangjung Rigpe Dorje, the 16th Karmapa, decided to rebuild Rumtek Monastery.
 To him, the site possessed many auspicious qualities and was surrounded by the most favourable attributes.
 For example, flowing streams, the backdrop of mountains, a snow range in front of it, and a river just below.
 With the generosity and help of the Sikkim royal family and the local folks of Sikkim, the rebuilding work began.

-After four years, construction of the monastery completed.
+After four years, the construction of the monastery completed.
 On Losar, in 1966, the 16th Karmapa officially inaugurated the new seat, and called it ‘The Dharmachakra Centre, a place of erudition and spiritual accomplishment, the seat of the glorious Karmapa.’

 The monastery is currently the largest one in Sikkim.

 This monastery is all about exploring nature.
 The religious significance that this place carries is really worth knowing.
 However, it is not that much talked about as compared to Rumtek Monastery.
 But rest assured, it will definitely charm you with its aura.
 Anyone visiting Gangtok must make a visit to this place.

-2. Tsomgo Lake.
-This is a glacial lake located at an approximate altitude of about 12,310 feet in Sikkim.
+Tsomgo Lake is a glacial lake located at an approximate altitude of about 12,310 feet in Sikkim.
 The name Tsomgo essentially means the source of water.
 The Lake is considered as one of the few that are sited at the highest altitude in our country.
 And, when you see the reflections of the sky and stars in the waters, all you feel is the immense beauty of life.

 It is approximately a 100-foot waterfall which attracts a lot of tourists on an annual basis.
 The paved pathways, along with the footbridge around this park, are spread across an area of 2 acres and is filled with many trees as well as flowering plants.
 It is quite a view to behold!